UDogg/CMPSC473/tech_tips.md

 To run the executable with gdb for debugging execute the following:
 2. How to debug a C file
     I already have gdb installed so run the following:
-    ```
+    ```bash
     gdb ./main
     ```

 Here are some useful GDB commands along with their descriptions: